ufidon/eth/labs/lab04/README.md

 **Method 2: using jar**

+- Uninstall any previously installed JDK and JRE
 - Download and install Install [JDK FX 17+](https://www.azul.com/downloads/#zulu)
   - Make sure choose "Set JAVA_HOME variable -> Entire feature will be installed on local hard drive" during the installation
 - Run WebGoat in command prompt or terminal